Munene-brian/image-filter/README.md

 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)
 A basic Ionic client web application which consumes the RestAPI Backend.
 [Covered in the course]
 2. [The RestAPI Backend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-restapi), a Node-Express server which can be deployed to a cloud service.
 [Covered in the course]
 3. [The Image Filtering Microservice](https://github.com/udacity/cloud-developer/tree/master/course-02/project/image-filter-starter-code), the final project for the course.
-It is a Node-Express application which runs a simple script to process images.
-[Your assignment]
+It is a Node-Express application which runs a simple script to process images

 ## Tasks